 Intrahepatic shunts are much more complicated and surgery should best be performed by a board certified surgeon (ACVS Diplomate).

-In some cases, since the liver has not developed normally, the shunt can only be partially closed.
-However, even by partially closing the shunt, it is usually sufficient to relieve the symptoms for the dog patient to live a normal life without medications.
+In some cases, since the liver has not developed normally, the shunt can only be partially closed by surgery.
+But even by partially closing the shunt, it is usually sufficient to relieve the symptoms for the dog patient to live a normal life without medications.